 Under the vigorous leadership of Dean Ellen Aitken the Faculty has continued its long tradition of taking seriously religion in its many forms and the ways in which these influence world history.
 Dean Aitken’s untimely death in June 2014 has left the Faculty and its community saddened, but all the more committed to the vision of studying the world’s most influential religions in their widest horizons.
 Professors and graduates of McGill’s Faculty of Religious Studies have been making history for the past 60 years.
 Through Campaign McGill, the Faculty seeks the private support it requires to maintain its leadership role as a magnet for teaching, research and intellectual discourse in the rich field of religious studies.

-To fulfill its unique potential, the Faculty of Religious Studies needs support in the following areas:
+To fulfill its unique potential, the School of Religious Studies needs support in the following areas:

 Chair in Interfaith Studies ($3-million)